BerachahS/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory ls script that displays the contents list of your current directory
+script that prints the absolute path name of the current working directory ls script that displays the contents list of your current directory cd ~ script that changes the working directory to the users home directory